ply-ct/ply/docs/topics/quickstart.md

 1. Notice that this time, the Output view displays a line saying: Request 's3' PASSED.
 What actually happened was that Ply executed get-movies.ply.flow, created actual runtime results, and then copied those results to create an expected-results file before comparing.
-1. Double-click the "Movie by Title" step (not it's label) to inspect its Request and Response.
+1. Double-click the "Movie by Title" step to inspect its Request and Response.
 1. Run your flow again - you won't get prompted since expected results now exist.
 This time the flow fails, and "Movie by Title" is bordered in red.
 1. To understand why the test failed, right-click on "Movie by Title" and select "Compare Results":